addadda023/GPT-2-text-generation/Readme.md

 One of the options for deployment is Google Cloud Run.
 Its a managed compute platform that automatically scales stateless containers.
 Cloud Run only charges for compute used *(effectively free)* and can scale indefinitely if there’s a traffic surge.
 Max Woolf has created a nice [package](https://github.com/minimaxir/gpt-2-cloud-run) to get started with this really easily.
 The end result is an app that can be used easily and cost-effectively to allow others to play with a finetuned GPT-2 model on another dataset, and allow programmatic access to the generated text.
 Check my sample [here](https://addadda023.github.io/).
 Note that the deployed api itself doesn't provide a HTML frontend, but there are frontend templates to help you with that.

+### Building a docker container

+Since Cloud Run is stateless without access to local storage, you must bundle the model within the container.
+First, clone the [gpt-2-cloud-run]((https://github.com/minimaxir/gpt-2-cloud-run) repo and copy the downloaded GPT-2 model into the folder (the model should be in the form of the folder hierarchy `/checkpoint/run1`.

+Before building the image, edit the the dockerfile to specify which tensorflow version you want to install.
+It is recommended to use the same version you used for finetuning.
+You can find the version in colab using `gpt2.tf.__version__`

+`
+RUN pip3 --no-cache-dir install tensorflow==1.15 gpt-2-simple starlette uvicorn ujson
+`

+Then build the image:

+`
+docker build . -t gpt2
+`

+If you want to test the image locally with the same specs as Cloud Run, you can run:

+`
+docker run -p 8080:8080 --memory="2g" --cpus="1" gpt2
+`